 Coursework for the Biophysics Ph.D. program at Michigan is designed for students with diverse academic backgrounds.
 The main focus is to offer research training in the applications of physics-based techniques to biological systems ranging in complexity from single molecules to whole cells and tissues.
 The coursework is flexible and is designed to give students the opportunity to take exciting classes in the field of specialization, while providing the fundamental background knowledge necessary for putting this specialization in a broader context.

 The following courses are required for Biophysics graduate students.
 Individual requirements may be waived based on prior coursework.

-A. Biophysics Research Sequence
+A. Research Rotations

 B. Biophysics Core (four courses)